 - Adapting the copyright work.

 It is also an infringement to authorise or facilitate another to do any of the above restricted acts.
-This is known as secondary infringement.
-For example, if you import merchandise which includes messages illegally copied and sell it to the public, you will commit secondary infringement.
+For example, if you import merchandise which includes messages that have been illegally copied and sell it to the public, you will commit secondary infringement.
 You will be at risk of a claim for infringement – this is despite the fact that you did not physically make the copies yourself.

 If you need to take decisive action, we have the experience to guide you through the process of making an application to court for an injunction.

 Intellectual property rights are fragile.
 Bad publicity can often do irreparable damage to a brand in the mind of the consumer.
 We understand that in some circumstances the best approach to preserving brand value is the soft one.
 Negotiating with a competitor or licencee often produces beneficial results, without affecting business relationships.
 This mediation approach to infringement often resolves the issue without conflict – or unwanted publicity.